431-2 PERSONAL PROPERTY

 Some stocks may be held within close groups and traded very infrequently.
 The sale of such stock is often handled privately and may be subject to restrictions.
 As a rule, such stocks cannot be converted to cash within 20 working days.

 Verification: The closing price of publicly traded stock may usually be found in the next day's regular or financial newspaper.
-If the case worker is unable to determine the value of a stock from this source, the APAAdult Public Assistance client is responsible for providing proof of the value of the stock.
+If the case worker is unable to determine the value of a stock from this source, the APA client is responsible for providing proof of the value of the stock.
 The preferred evidence for stock that is not publicly traded is a letter or other written statement from the firm's accountants giving their estimate of the stock's value.

 U.S. Savings Bonds are obligations of the Federal Government.
 Unlike other government bonds, savings bonds are not transferable; they can only be sold back to the Department of the Treasury.
 U.S. Savings Bonds cannot be redeemed for six months after the issue date specified on the bond.